-Caterpillar Inc. (CAT) said Chief Financial Officer Ed Rapp will take over responsibility for construction industries and growth markets as part of a reshuffle of senior management at the the world’s biggest construction and mining-equipment maker.
+Caterpillar Inc. (CAT:US) said Chief Financial Officer Ed Rapp will take over responsibility for construction industries and growth markets as part of a reshuffle of senior management at the the world’s biggest construction and mining-equipment maker.

 Rapp, 55, will start as group president effective Jan.
 1 replacing Rich Lavin, who will retire, Peoria, Illinois-based Caterpillar said today in a statement.
 The company also announced the retirement of Gerard Vittecoq, group president for energy and power systems, who will be replaced by Jim Umpleby, currently vice president for solar turbines.